jonathanmendoza-tx/Passio-challenge/README.md

 Docker is suggested to run this application, but, model.py can be run without Docker, if necessary.

-With Docker:
+#### With Docker:

    - create a directory to bind your volume to
    - build docker image from Dockerfile
    - run container

     mkdir challenge

     docker build . -t challenge && docker run challenge -v ~/challenge:/model/

-without Docker:
+#### Without Docker:
    - Must have tensorflow installed, Python 3.6+
    - run model.py

     python model.py